mavlink/mavlink-devguide/mission-protocol.md

 # Mission Protocol

 The mission protocol is a sub-protocol supporting guaranteed delivery of messages.
+It allows to transfer a mission over a lossy link.

 ## Upload a Mission to the Vehicle